Specialized approach works to change bad muscle habits that cause pain, damage to bodies

 By Maria Pericozzi

 Margaret Miner, licensed massage therapist in Oswego, is one of only three restorative exercise specialists who are presently teaching in the Central New York area.

-Two years ago, Miner discovered nutritious movement training, which is a program that begins to change “bad muscle habits” that cause pain and damage to bodies.
+Two years ago, Miner discovered nutritious movement training, which is a program that begins to change “bad muscle habits” that cause pain and damage to bodies, as you can see on their homepage.
 It does this through learning alignment principles and using specific movements.

 Miner became a nutritious movement-certified restorative exercise specialist through the Nutritious Movement Institute in Sequim, Wash.

 “I first discovered it after I was having issues with my knee and foot, making it very difficult to hike,” said Miner.
 “For me, it sounded like a program to make myself better, and it did work.”